 Golden Key is Cottey's honorary service organization.
 Each year students are selected to represent Cottey.
-Membership is based on application, grade point average, leadership ability, and involvement in campus activities.
+Membership is based on application and an interview process.
 Members conduct campus tours for visitors, host prospective students for overnight visits, and serve as hosts for official College functions.